psirenny/heroku-buildpack-binurls/README.md

 Binaries
 ========

-Binaries are placed in the **/app/bin** directory.
+Binaries are cached and extracted to the **/app/bin** directory.

-Urls
-====

-Binary urls should be gzipped tarballs.
-They are cached between installs.
+They should be gzipped tarbells containing a single binary.